-Humbled to share that Dev Ittycheria, CEO at MongoDB, has awarded me with the MongoDB Innovation Award 2021 for the category of Front Line Heroes.
+I am humbled to share that Dev Ittycheria, CEO at MongoDB, has awarded me the MongoDB Innovation Award 2021 for the category of Front Line Heroes.
 AH, open-source, Woohoo! 🥳

 Won MongoDB Innovation Award: Front Line Heroes 2021 “corona-cli”Ahmad Awais

 Front Line Heroes Award: Ahmad Awais for The “CORONA CLI” Project – Awais built a CLI command-line tool to track COVID-19 in March 2020.
 As COVID-19 spread, the project termed “corona-cli” became the number one trending repository on GitHub.
 To date, this project has served several billions of API requests making COVID stats accessible throughout the world with 53 different releases and extensive functionality built and contributed by 15+ developers.

 Official announcement · MongoDB YouTube · 📰 Bloomberg: Eighth Annual MongoDB Innovation Award Winners Unveiled at MongoDB.Live 2021